Kollóttadyngja

 Kollóttadyngja ([ˈkʰɔtlˌouhtaˌtiɲca]) is a shield volcano in the Ódáðahraun lava-field in Iceland.
 Its height reaches 1,177 metres, and it has a diameter of 6–7 km.
 The summit crater is 800 metres in diameter, but only about 20–30 metres deep.
 In its centre, there is a bowl about 150 metres in diameter with a depth of about 60–70 metres.

+The mountain is located in the Nordhurland Eystra (Northeastern Region) of Iceland and is one of the 236 named mountains at Vatnajökull National Park.